9 ways to help protect your baby from SIDS

 5. Ensure the Room is at a Comfortable Temperature

-Overheating is another risk factor for SIDS.
-Keep your baby’s room at a comfortable temperature—typically between 68-72°F.
+Overheating is a significant risk factor for SIDS.
+To minimize this risk, keep your baby’s room at a comfortable temperature, typically between 68-72°F.

 Instead of using heavy blankets, try a breathable baby monitor like the Miku Pro Smart Baby Monitor.
 This high-tech device monitors your baby’s breathing patterns and room temperature, helping you maintain a safe sleep environment.